An “alternative report” is the technical name given to:

 - Trigger a debate on the situation of children’s human rights in the country;

 - Promote a holistic and coordinated follow-up of the recommendations of the Committee;

 - Provide solid information to the Committee in preparation of its dialogue with the State

 3. How should it be structured?

 Since alternative reports are meant to complement State reports, they should follow the same structure, i.e. be organised by clusters of rights and not by article of the Convention or of its Protocols.
 This will help the Committee to read alternative reports and the State’s report together and check them against the previous Concluding Observations.

+The Committees welcomes and values child participation.
+We recommend that children present their own report as a submission in itself rather than as an annex to an NGO’s report.
 It is possible to add a short introduction to explain how the children’s report is complementary to the NGO’s submission, if need be.

 4. Which language can I write my alternative report in?